-

 Listening to Time

 Tick.
 Tick.
 Tick.
-If we are just quiet enough, the constant tick of a second hand can penetrate the subconscious.
-Even seep into the depths of our souls.
-It is the sound of a deeper truth that we both yearn for and fear.
-I remember hearing a story in Switzerland, the land of “time”, about a young gentleman coming into a store to look for a watch.
-Upon inspecting a certain watch for about 5 minutes or so, he looked up at the owner and asked: “What can it do?”
-The store owner simply replied, “It tells the time”.
+If we are quiet enough, the constant tick of a second hand can penetrate the subconscious and even seep into the depths of our souls.
+It is the sound of a more profound truth that we both yearn for and fear.
+I remember hearing a story in Switzerland, the land of “time,” about a young gentleman who came into a store to look for a watch.
+After inspecting a particular watch for about five minutes, he looked up at the owner and asked, “What can it do?”
+The store owner replied, “It tells the time.”
 “That’s it?” asked the young gentleman, and walked out.
-Time is…
+Time is an…